Ultimate Accounting Guide for Real Estate Business

 What accounting method to choose?

 There are two methods of accounting that can be used when completing the work on your books (1) accrual and (2) cash.
 The rules used, of course, are slightly different.
 Cash-basis would be a simple method when it comes to tracking the transactions.
-However, what makes this method hard is that - an entry needs to be made each time when there is an exchange of physical cash.
+However, what makes this method difficult is that - an entry needs to be made each time when there is an exchange of physical cash.
 It applies to expenses too.
 So, when you pay someone, you’ll need to record the expenses, and when you receive income, you’ll have to repeat the recording process.
 In accrual, two entries (but opposite entries) are recorded.

 Separating personal and business funds